 The collective agreement provides a reliable framework for relationships between employers and employees.
 It protects industrial relations from conflicts and saves companies a considerable amount of individual effort in shaping working conditions.
 Thus, the collective agreement secures peace internally and externally.

-The social partners in Germany largely decide the level and trajectory of labour costs, accounting for more than 70% of national income.
-Despite what many people assert, pay agreements are applicable in full or in large part to a very substantial proportion of work relationships – around 80%.
-Altogether, around 68,000 collective agreements are in place and around 5,000 agreements are newly concluded each year.
+The social partners in Germany largely determine the level and trajectory of labour costs, which account for more than 70% of national income.
+Collective agreements are applicable in full or in majority to a substantial proportion of work relationships – around 80%.
+Altogether, around 72,000 collective agreements are in place and around 5,000 new agreements are concluded each year.

-BDA argues that a modernised sectoral collective agreement should continue to perform its regulatory function in the shaping of working conditions in companies into the future, but that it should be further developed through targeted reforms to the benefit of margins for manoeuvre.
+BDA argues that a modernised sectoral collective agreement should not only continue to perform its regulatory function in the shaping of working conditions in companies into the future, but also be further developed through targeted reforms to widen individual businesses’ margins for manoeuvre.
 The sectoral collective agreement must be a contract on genuine economic minimum conditions for companies.
 It should enable flexibility in responding to technical and economic changes on the one hand and must describe reliable income perspectives on the other.

 BDA services for its member federations regarding collective bargaining